 As I’d pointed out in my personal blog previously, a little extra effort by banks to reach out to their customers can go a long way in fostering customer retention and customer delight.
 However, I won’t complain if these banks have chosen to stay silent

-a few pilots of something similar in the USA last year, claiming that it infringed upon its patent on the underlying technology.
-(I don’t know how something like SMS alert can qualify for a patent, but I’ll let that one pass for now).
+Visa for launching a few pilots of something similar in the USA last year, claiming that it infringed upon its patent on the underlying technology.
+(I don’t know how something like SMS alert can qualify for a patent, but I’ll let that one pass for

 Assuming my guess is right, let’s see how these SMS alerts help cardholders detect fraud in realtime.